The lab at Microsoc 2024 (L to R Ed, Stephen, Leandro, Max, Rebee, Charlie), Missing: Poch, Frazer

 The team in summer 2022 (L-R: Stephen, Georgia, Armando, Ed, Rosie and Sophie)

 Dr Rosie Maher – 2022-2023: Rosie worked on clinical proteomics of CF patients.
-She moved to the CPR-SRF as facility staff in Jan 2024.
+She moved to the CPR-SRF as facility staff in Jan 2024, but has returned to us in 2025 to do more on CF!

 Dan Conlon – MRes – 2022-23: Dan studied norovirus post-translational modifications.